mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 * Dog is grimacing.
 {{</notice>}}

+Adopt your reviewer's environment as much as possible.
+Use the same interface that they'll use, which will likely be a diff view.
+It's easier to catch careless errors in a diff than simply reading code in your normal editor.

 You won't catch all of your careless errors reviewing your own code.
 Sometimes you send out a changelist with some debugging code that you forgot to delete.
 These mistakes aren't the end of the world, but you should take them seriously, because if they happen too frequently, it signals to your reviewer that you don't value their time.
 Pay attention to your categories of error, and seek opportunities to add automated checks that catch them.